gitaaron/rfm7/next.md

                 * determine if retrieve happened with 'isClosestNeighbor'

+          * generate new reports

+            * percentage of 'closest neighbor' retrievals vs 'non nearest neighbor' retrievals

             * comparison of total latency / fetch latency between 'neighbor' fetches and 'long distance' fetches

-          * breakdown reports by region

-          * current analysis should continue to be performed against 1 publisher
+    * file size

-    * effects of file size
+      * see if there is inconsistency between file size and any retrieval latency graphs

+      * expect: other steps besides 'fetching' should stay constant and 'fetching' should increase linearly with file size

+    * uptime of the requesting peers being live in the network

+    * how long a file has been published for

+      * for each phase a trend with a breakdown of 'publish age'

     * popularity

-    * uptime of the requesting peers being live in the network

-  * additionally, we could show the distribution of lookups in a specific probe, i.e. in a specific section of the network, in order to have a sense of the DHT lookup times to be expected for someone in the probe's premises.
+  * analysis should differentiate between various 'factors/constants/controls' (otherwise they might be meaningless)

-  * each graph should have a number of results used
+  * each graph (or section) should have a number of results used

-  * trends: stability of regions over time
+  * check out final reports in network measurements repo

 ---

-* look into why homepage is not loading from ipfs gateway
+* ipns link is not loading from ipfs gateway
+  * simple way to build homepage somewhere with updated links

 * terraform / setup
   * fix 'up.sh' key error